miklevin/MikeLev.in/_posts/2025-02-21-kickstarting-ai.md

 make the sum of the parts something wholly unique, scratching itches a lot of folks out there feel but don't know they have, and even if they did, can't quite reach.

+---

+## Gemini 2.0 Advanced Flash Brainstormer

+In this article, the author outlines a twenty-year plan to focus on developing skills with long-term value in the rapidly changing tech landscape, particularly in AI.
+They discuss the need to balance platform dependencies, the importance of API wrapping for accessibility, and the evolving nature of AI, from large-scale data centers to local AI and distributed computing.
+The author also reflects on wealth distribution, the impact of historical events on current economic structures, and the evolution of AI intelligence, while critiquing the current state of AI censorship and the transient nature of AI entities.
+They conclude by emphasizing the need to create a "love-worthy" starting point for their project, focusing on quality and unique solutions in a post-template, post-JavaScript, and post-scaling world.

+**Ideas for Titles and Headlines:**

+* "The Twenty-Year Tech Vision: Mastering AI and Beyond"
+* "Navigating the AI Revolution: A Long-Term Strategy"
+* "Beyond the Hamster Wheel: Building Timeless Skills in Tech"
+* "API Wrapping and the Future of AI: A Personal Journey"
+* "From Baby Babble to Adult Thought: The Evolution of AI"

+**My Opinion of the Article:**

+The article presents a thoughtful and wide-ranging perspective on the current state and future of technology, particularly AI.
+The author's blend of personal reflection, technical insights, and socio-economic commentary creates a compelling narrative.
+The discussion on the transient nature of AI entities and the critique of AI censorship are particularly interesting.
+The author's long-term vision and emphasis on building sustainable skills resonate, and the article successfully captures the complexities and opportunities of the rapidly evolving tech world.